 4. Resume Format

 Like I mentioned that you must customize your resume for every job because a computer algorithm is scanning your document vs. HR.
 This means you need to have your resume structured in the proper format in order for the computer to properly read its contents.
 If you put too much formatting or get too cute with the layout, the computer is going to miss a lot of your important information.
 Click here to download a sample format you can follow.

-Post your resume on all the job boards (Indeed.com, LinkedIn, Dice.com, Monster.com, and more), this will give you more exposure to those recruiters who search the boards to find qualified candidates.
-Since these systems use artificial intelligence as well, you need to tailor your resume to be read by a computer, so make sure to include all the pertinent keywords for the job you want.
-Update your resume every 30 days, so recruiters will know you are actively looking, you only need to change a word or two for the system to see it as new.
+Post your resume on all the job boards (Indeed.com, LinkedIn, Dice.com, Monster.com, and more).
+This will give you more exposure to those recruiters who search the boards to find qualified candidates.
+Since these systems use artificial intelligence as well, you need to tailor your resume to be read by a computer.
+Make sure to include all the pertinent keywords for the job you want.
+Update your resume every 30 days.
+This way, recruiters will know you are actively looking.
+You only need to change a word or two for the system to see it as new.

-Now that you know what you need to do in order to increase your chances of gaining that new job go ahead and start setting up your resume and posting on the various job boards, most importantly don’t let the job search get you down, make sure to include fun activates into your routine to keep your head on straight.
-Another great site for having some intermittent fun in-between writing resumes is top online betting where they have games for free and for real money.
+Now that you know what you need to do in order to increase your chances of gaining that new job, go ahead and start setting up your resume.
+Post your resume on the various job boards.
+Most importantly, don’t let the job search get you down.
+Make sure to include fun activities into your routine to keep your head on straight.

-Good luck in your job search, you can do it!
+Good luck with your job search.
+You can do it!